 Ninh Binh is not only about limestone mountains and rivers.
 Here you can also find the biggest Buddhist temple in entire Southeast Asia called Chua Bai Dinh Pagoda.
 Here is the photo of the corridor of Bai Dinh Pagoda, where the 500 statues of Buddhas are located.

 Trivia, Ninh Binh was the place where the first capital of Vietnam was established.
 You can expect to discover more about Vietnam here.

-I’ve never been to Hoi An, but my friend’s stories kinda have transported me to Hoi An during our conversation about Vietnam.
-His stories inspired me so much that visiting central Vietnam now comes on the top of my priority.
+I’ve never been to Hoi An, but my friend’s stories have transported me to Hoi An during our conversation about Vietnam.
+His stories inspired me so much that visiting central Vietnam now comes on top of my priority.

 Here are the photos of Vietnam captured from Hoi An: